stevensouza/automon/README.md

 Support
 -----------------------------------
-And finally if you need support contact us at [Issues](https://github.com/stevensouza/automon/issues) or email us at admin@automon.org.
+And finally, if you need support contact us at [Issues](https://github.com/stevensouza/automon/issues) or email us at admin@automon.org.

 Thanks, and happy monitoring!